xitas/pny-django-class/README.md

 # Django16 and here are steps for creating django project

- ### 1. First we install django in python
+ ### 1. First, we install Django in python

 **Command:**

 >pip install django

-### 2. We create our django project
+### 2. We created our Django project

 **Command:**

 >django-admin startproject core .

-For name you can add the name of the project `.` tells django-admin to install django app into the same folder for this course we name our project core
+For a name you can add the name of the project `.` tells django-admin to install the Django app into the same folder For this course, we name our project core

 ###  3. Run migrations